-A proposed non-government school must provide evidence of:
+A registration system and/or proposed member school must provide evidence of:

-the total number of hours to be allocated to each Preliminary and HSC course

-- the scope and sequence of proposed learning/units of work mapped against the content and outcomes of the relevant NESA syllabus for each course - resources and equipment that will be available for each KLA - assessment policies and procedures which comply with the requirements of the ACE website and NESA Official Notices.
+- the total number of hours to be allocated to each Preliminary and HSC course - the scope and sequence of proposed learning/units of work mapped against the content and outcomes of the relevant NESA syllabus for each course - resources and equipment that will be available for each KLA - assessment policies and procedures that comply with the requirements of the ACE website and NESA Official Notices.
 These policies should include statements of school procedures relating to the allocation of grades in each Preliminary course.